 - 6. Hepatitis B for grade 6.
 Show the video and discuss how the disease is transmitted and what students should do in specific situations (i.e. if they find a needle). - 7.
-Sexually transmitted diseases and birth control teaching in the high school setting. - 8.
 Smoking as a health risk (for students in elementary, middle and high schools).
 "Smoke Screen" video and quit smoking CD available from the health unit.
-Also pamphlets and other teaching equipment is available at the health unit - 9.
+Also pamphlets and other teaching equipment is available at the health unit. - 8.
 Specific body function information during science classes.
-Stethoscopes and blood pressure cuffs are available from the nursing lab. - 10.
+Stethoscopes and blood pressure cuffs are available from the nursing lab. - 9.
 Specific disease/disability information as requested by teachers.
-For example, allergies, asthma management (including use of epipen and medic alert identification), seizure management, diabetes management, and cast care. - 11.
-Parent Advisory Committees may request information about specific topics i.e. first aid, communicable diseases, etc. - 12.
+For example, allergies, asthma management (including use of epipen and medic alert identification), seizure management, diabetes management, and cast care. - 10.
+Parent Advisory Committees may request information about specific topics i.e. first aid, communicable diseases, etc. - 11.
 Helping the teacher or school nurse with family life teaching.

-Anderson & McFarlane (2000) list a number of health education topics in the chapter Promoting Healthy Partnerships with Schools.
+Vollman, Anderson & McFarlane (2004) list a number of health education topics in the chapter Promoting Healthy Partnerships with Schools.
 They also list a number of community education ideas in the chapter Promoting Healthy Partnerships with Faith Communities.